Oak Park Township offers many services that are available to residents throughout the community.

 - Fee / Donation: $6.00 for a book valued at $10.00

 Stop into the Township Administration office for more information and to purchase coupons.

 Oak Park, IL 60302

-The Township loans out medical equipment such as wheelchairs, canes, walkers and shower chairs free of charge for as long as the equipment is needed.
+The Township loans out medical equipment such as wheelchairs, canes, walkers, bedside commodes and shower chairs free of charge for as long as the equipment is needed.
 We also invite donations of gently used medical equipment.
-From more information, contact Oak Park Township Reception at (708) 383-8005.
+For more information on the availability of specific items or to place a request, contact Oak Park Township Reception at (708) 383-8005.